r3hmantom/PaymentApp/README.md

 # PaymentApp

-Landing Page for a Modern Bank, using React , Tailwind
+Landing Page for a Modern Bank, using React , Tailwind , Framer Motion